Oliver Travel Trailers

 Buckle Up for Pet Safety

-You should always have your pets traveling with you in the vehicle.
+It would be best if you always had your pets traveling with you in the vehicle.
 A common misconception – especially among first-time RV trip travelers- is that pets can stay inside the camper.
-In addition to the temperature issues that your pet can experience in a camper, there is also the lack of support and restraint to consider.
-What would happen if you get in an accident on the road?
+In addition to the temperature issues your pet can experience in a camper, there is also a lack of support and restraint to consider.
+What would happen if you got in an accident on the road?

-It is highly recommended for your pet to be secured in a crash-tested carrier or pet-friendly seat belt harness.
-Keeping the pet secured with this type of gear will also prevent them from distracting the person behind the wheel.
-As the driver of a several ton vehicle, you cannot afford to take your eyes off the road for anything – especially a dog that wants to play or a cat that wants to cuddle.
+Your pet is highly recommended to be secured in a crash-tested carrier or pet-friendly seat belt harness.
+Keeping the pet secured with this gear will also prevent them from distracting the person behind the wheel.
+As the driver of several-ton vehicles, you cannot afford to take your eyes off the road for anything – especially a dog that wants to play or a cat that wants to cuddle.

-These checks will help you to ensure your pet is comfortable yet safe while on the road.
-It will also give your pet a chance to get used to the harness before they are restrained by it for several hours at a time.
+These checks will help you ensure your pet is comfortable yet safe on the road.
+It will also give your pet a chance to get used to the harness before being restrained for several hours at a time.

 Be Prepared for All Weather Conditions